UmutErgunes/Networking-Security/README.md

 ### [Networking Packet Tracer](https://github.com/UmutErgunes/Networking-Security/tree/master/Networking%20-%20Cisco)
 Content:
-Designing different Network Topologies and configuring:
+  Designing different Network Topologies and configuration of:
     - Area: LAN / WAN / VLANs
     - Protocols & Methods: DNS / HTTP / NAT / SSH
     - Routing: OSPF / EIGRP / BGP
     - Security: Advanced Security (limited configuration by packet tracer)

 ### [Hack The Box Machines](https://github.com/UmutErgunes/Networking-Security/tree/master/HackTheBox-Machines)
 Content:
   There are answers in this folder.
 Do not open, if you do not want a spoiler.

 ### [Tools & Vulnerabilities](https://github.com/UmutErgunes/Networking-Security/tree/master/Vulnerabilities)
 Content:
   Tools that I use most and vulnerabilities that I encounter most